Azure/terraform-azurerm-avm-ptn-alz/README.md

 The `policy_assignments` value is a map of policy assignments to modify.
 The key of this map is the assignment name, and the value is an object with optional attributes for modifying the policy assignments.

-- `enabled` - (Optional) Whether the policy assignment is created or not.
-Defaults to `true`.
-This is a convenience property for small scale deployments, the recommended approach is to update your custom library to exclude the policy assignment.
 - `enforcement_mode` - (Optional) The enforcement mode of the policy assignment.
 Possible values are `Default` and `DoNotEnforce`.
 - `identity` - (Optional) The identity of the policy assignment.
 Possible values are `SystemAssigned` and `UserAssigned`.
 - `identity_ids` - (Optional) A set of ids of the user assigned identities to assign to the policy assignment.